Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/node-and-app-settings.md

 ## Basics

 Settings are a means to configure the behavior of systems.
 Depending on the settings, the system will behave differently.
 Which parts of a system are configurable and in which fashion is defined by the developer of the system.
-Throughout the development phase she may choose to make certain behaviors configurable by defining settings that a user of the system can later _set_ to arbitrary or well-defined values.
+Throughout the development phase, you may choose to make certain behaviors configurable by defining settings that a user of the system can later set to arbitrary or well-defined values.

 Consider, as a simple example, the language shown in a user-interface.
-The developer of said interface can decide to only and always show UI element in English, or she can make it configurable through a _language_ setting.
+The developer of said interface can decide to only and always show UI element in English, or you can make it configurable through a _language_ setting.
 The setting may be defined as follows:

 | Setting  | Type     | Permitted values                      | Default value |
 | -------- | -------- | ------------------------------------- | ------------- |